-- (b) the content is or includes election advertising that relates to the election in the electoral division; - (c) the person is a foreigner or a foreign entity; and - (d) the person knows or ought reasonably to have known that the content is or includes election advertising that relates to the election in the electoral division. - (2) Any person who is guilty of an offence under subsection (1) shall be liable on conviction to a fine not exceeding \$2,000 or to imprisonment for a term not exceeding 12 months or to both.
+- (b) the content is or includes election advertising that relates to the election; - (c) the person is a foreigner or a foreign entity; and - (d) the person knows or ought reasonably to have known that the content is or includes election advertising that relates to the election. - (2) Any person who is guilty of an offence under subsection (1) shall be liable on conviction to a fine not exceeding \$2,000 or to imprisonment for a term not exceeding 12 months or to both.

-Division 4 - Supplementary provisions
+Subdivision (4) - Supplementary provisions